The Car Connection Mitsubishi Mirage Overview

 The new Mitsubishi Mirage

 The new Mirage—even with all the upgrades—looks plain.
 The car sits upright on its little 14- or 15-inch wheels, with a version of Mitsubishi's newest front-end styling giving it a rounded look that helps the car cheat the wind but does little for it styling-wise.
 Mitsubishi claims a drag coefficient of 0.27 for the hatchback, which is a nice low number, so the designers can't be blamed too much for going the staid route up front.

 The simple interior of the Mirage is equally plain, though with modern safety features under the rounded shapes formed from hard plastics.
 But the closer you get, the cheaper the Mirage looks inside.
-Folding down the split 60/40 rear seat back of the show car, for example, produced wrinkles in the thin carpet covering the seat back.
-Many interior panels are just painted metal, some areas with exposed seams; overall, the impression is more Nineties econobox than smart, stylish, high-quality 2014 model.
+Folding down the 60/40-split rear seat back, for example, produces wrinkles in the thin carpet covering the seat back.
+Many interior panels are painted metal, a few with exposed seams; overall, the impression is more 1990s econobox than smart, stylish, high-quality product of the 2010s.

 The front seats are comfortable enough, and with some dickering, four 6-footers can fit inside.
 But the Mirage is a light car at about 2,000 pounds even in U.S. trim with its full complement of safety equipment.
 That doesn't leave a lot of margin for noise suppression, and the Mirage's cabin can be quite noisy, though it's a little better in the later models.
 Seven airbags are fitted as standard, along with the usual suite of now-mandatory electronic safety systems.
 Brake assist and hill-start assist come standard on models fitted with a continuously variable transmission (CVT).
 A rear-view camera isn't fitted to the base ES model.